MicrosoftDocs/SupportArticles-docs/support/mem/intune/develop-deliver-working-win32-app-via-intune.md

 - **AgentExecutor.log**: This logfile tracks PowerShell script executions (deployed by Intune).
 - **ClientHealth.log**: This logfile tracks the sidecar agent-client health activities.
-- **IntuneManagementExtension.log**: This is the IME log that tracks all the flow that is illustrated in the following steps.
+- **IntuneManagementExtension.log**: The IME log that tracks all the flow that is illustrated in the following steps.

 ## Detailed flow in IME Logs